-The objective of this Geotechnical Design Manual (GDM) is to establish a state of practice for geotechnical engineering services provided for Louisiana Department of Transportation and Development (DOTD) projects.
-The scope of this GDM includes geotechnical investigation, design, and construction support services provided by the DOTD Geotechnical Design Section (GDS) as well as Geotechnical Consultants (Consultants).
-Within the context of this GDM, a Consultant includes any party other than the GDS tasked to provide geotechnical services for DOTD.
-This includes other sections within DOTD or their subcontractors tasked to provide services to the GDS.
+The objective of this Geotechnical Design Manual (GDM) is to establish the state of practice for geotechnical engineering services rendered on Louisiana Department of Transportation and Development (DOTD) projects.
+This manual's scope includes geotechnical investigation, design, and construction support services provided by the DOTD Geotechnical Design Section (GDS) as well as those provided by Geotechnical Consultants (Consultants).
+Within the context of this GDM, a "Consultant" includes any party other than the GDS tasked to provide geotechnical services for DOTD.
+Other sections within DOTD (and their subcontractors) tasked to provide services to the GDS are considered Consultants.

-When this GDM is referenced in a scope of services, contract, or specification, procedures described with "shall" are to be considered a requirement.
+When this manual is referenced in a scope of services, contract, or specification, procedures described with "shall" are to be considered a requirement.
 Unless superseded by the Contract Documents, the requirements of the GDM shall be applied to all geotechnical services provided for DOTD projects (regardless of contracting method, including permit requests).

-Projects that are initiated by other entities, but have the potential to become DOTD projects or infrastructure, shall fall under the scope of this GDM.
+Projects initiated by other entities with the potential to become DOTD projects or infrastructure shall fall under the scope of this GDM.